Jacobi Fields in Optimal Control I: Morse and Maslov Indices: Symplectic geometry and Morse type theorems

 Then from the definition of $\cL_{i+1}$ we obtain

 If we denote

 then we have that $\tilde{S}\subset S$ and $P|_{\tilde{S}} = q|_{\tilde{S}}$.
 So

-\emph{Step 3.} We could have applied directly Theorem~\ref{thm:index_add} from the appendix, but in order to prove the other inequality, we need those specific expressions for $Q|_{W_i}$ and $q$.
+\emph{Step 3.} In order to prove the previous inequality we could have applied directly Theorem~\ref{thm:index_add} from the Appendix~\ref{app:existence}.
+However in order to prove the other inequality, we need the specific expressions for $Q_{i+1}|_{W_i}$ and $q$ obtained earlier.
 We want to show, that all $\lambda,\alpha$, that actually give a contribution to the index of $P$, lie in $\tilde{S}$.
 And indeed, this is just a consequence of our algorithm.